ansys/ansys-tools-visualization-interface/doc/source/getting_started/index.rst

 Quick start
 ^^^^^^^^^^^

-The following examples show how to use PyAnsys Visualizer to visualize a mesh file.
+The following examples show how to use Visualization Interface tool to visualize a mesh file.

 This code uses only a PyVista mesh: